What Are Insight Learning And Insight Psychology?

-Insight is an aspect of learning theory that reveals truths or facts due to intuition or introspection.
-In a psychological context, the focus is often not on the revelation itself but rather on illusions blocking the revelation.
-People who cannot identify their core needs or the origins of their problematic thoughts cannot address or resolve those issues.
-Therefore, learning insight is a key goal of psychological treatment.
+Insight is an aspect of learning theory that reveals truths or solutions due to intuition or introspection.
+In a psychological context, the focus is often not on the revelation itself but rather on illusions blocking it.
+People who cannot identify their core needs or the origins of their disturbing thoughts cannot address or resolve those issues.
+Therefore, gaining insight is a central goal of psychological treatment.

 What is an example of insight in learning?

-Many of us have experienced a problem we could not solve — only to have the solution appear to us later as we’re in the shower or having a dream.
-It’s the basis for the popular advice to “sleep on it.”
-This happens because of insight in learning.
-One common example is when we are attempting to resolve a conflict with a loved one.
-We can’t figure out how to make things right, but the perfect apology comes to us after we’ve had some time to think.
+Many of us have experienced a problem we could not solve, only to have the solution appear later in the shower or when waking from a dream.
+Insight learning is the basis for the popular advice to “sleep on it.”
+One example is when attempting to resolve a conflict with a loved one: We can’t figure out how to make things right, but the perfect apology comes to us after we’ve had some time to think when alone.

-There’s nothing magic about this.
-According to learning theory, our brains had to spend some time processing information.
-We draw upon associative learning, in which our brains group together related information.
-Once those connections are made, we can extrapolate new solutions — the key to learning insight.
+According to learning theory, our brain needs time to process information to find solutions.
+Then, we draw upon associative learning, in which our brains group together related information.
+Once those connections happen, we can extrapolate new solutions, the key to learning insight.

 Why is insight in learning important?

-According to the APA Dictionary of Psychology, the insight learning model was an important departure from the learning theory's trial-and-error model.
+According to the APA Dictionary of Psychology, the insight learning model was an important departure from learning theory's trial-and-error model.
 The insight model acknowledged the brain’s power to re-wire and re-model thought processes.
-This ended up being the basis of many psychotherapies.
-By contrast, trial-and-error learning focused on situations in which a subject engaged in random behaviors until they stumbled upon a solution, like a rat in a maze.
-This learning theory assumed that individuals were responding to stimuli, then making memories for each response.
+This understanding then became the basis of many psychotherapies.
+By contrast, trial-and-error learning focused on situations where a subject engaged in random behaviors until they stumbled upon a solution, like a rat in a maze.
+Trial and error learning theory assumed individuals were responding to stimuli, then making memories for each response.

 Who promoted the insight theory of learning?

-One of the most famous examples of insight in learning was Gestalt psychologist Wolfgang Köhler’s research, seminal in learning theory.
-He was working with a chimpanzee named Sultan.
+One of the most famous examples of insight learning was Gestalt psychologist Wolfgang Köhler’s research, working with a chimpanzee named Sultan.
 Kohler placed a banana outside Sultan’s cage and gave him two bamboo sticks.
 Sultan knew how to use tools, so he maneuvered the sticks to bring the banana within reach.
-Nothing worked until Sultan accidentally inserted one stick into the other.
-Now it was long enough to reach the banana.
+Nothing worked until Sultan accidentally inserted one stick into the other, making it long enough to reach the banana.

 The next day, Kohler repeated the experiment.
-Sultan had benefited from associative learning in which the two sticks and the banana all made sense together.
+Now, Sultan had benefited from associative learning in which the two sticks and the banana made sense.
 Sultan immediately combined the sticks and pulled the banana toward him.
-This is an example of learning insight because Sultan already knew everything that didn’t work, but the solution came to him in a “Eureka!” moment when he stopped actively working on the problem.
+This experiment is an example of insight learning because Sultan already knew everything that didn’t work, but the solution came to him in a “Eureka!” moment when he stopped actively working on the problem.